pkgconf/pkgconf/doc/libpkgconf-fragment.rst

    Calculates the required memory to store a `fragment list` when rendered as a string.

    :param pkgconf_list_t* list: The `fragment list` being rendered.
+   :param bool escape: Whether or not to escape special shell characters.
    :return: the amount of bytes required to represent the `fragment list` when rendered
    :rtype: size_t